tarnas14/dotfil3s/README.md

 ## how I use it (some binding magic)

+# see ./startEnv.sh

 - I run the container with some mounted/bound directories:
   - ~/.gnupg for git security
-  - ~/projects (just my directory I keep my code in)
-  - ~/.tmux/resurrect - directory where tmux sessions are stored by the tmux-resurrect plugin (I want that to be persisted through different container runs and host system sessions)
+  - ~/.tmux/dockerized-resurrect - host directory where tmux sessions are stored by the tmux-resurrect plugin (I want that to be persisted through different container runs and host system sessions)
+  - ~ some directories I want to be able to edit (like my todos, my projects directories and stuff)
 - bind ports to host (for things and stuff)

 # other stuff